parallella/pal/README.md

 PAL is licensed under the Apache License, Version 2.0.
 See LICENSE for full license text.

 ##Contributing
-PAl is an ambitious project and really neeeds all the help it can get.
+PAL is an ambitious project and neeeds all the help it can get.
 If you have anything to contribute, please do!!
-Istructions for get started can be found [HERE](CONTRIBUTING.md).
+Instructions for get started can be found [HERE](CONTRIBUTING.md).

 ##Coding style
 * C99